Aerostat: Coal gas

 Coal gas comprises a mix of methane and other gases, and typically has about half the lifting power of hydrogen.
 In the late nineteenth and early twentieth centuries municipal gas works became common and provided a cheap source of lifting gas.
 Some works were able to produce a special mix for ballooning events, incorporating a higher proportion of hydrogen and less carbon monoxide, to improve its lifting power.

 Helium

 Helium is the only lifting gas which is both non-flammable and non-toxic, and it has almost as much (about 92%) lifting power as hydrogen.
-It was not discovered in quantity until early in the twentieth century, and for many years only the USA had enough to use in airships.
+It was not discovered in quantity until early in the twentieth century, and for many years only the United States had enough to use in airships.
 Almost all gas balloons and airships now use helium.

 Low-pressure gases

 Although not currently practical, it may be possible to construct a rigid, lighter-than-air structure which, rather than being inflated with air, is at a vacuum relative to the surrounding air.
 This would allow the object to float above the ground without any heat or special lifting gas, but the structural challenges of building a rigid vacuum chamber lighter than air are quite significant.
 Even so, it may be possible to improve the performance of more conventional aerostats by trading gas weight for structural weight, combining the lifting properties of the gas with vacuum and possibly heat for enhanced lift.